Windmilling clusters of active quadrupoles: Results and Discussion

 \subsection{Cluster Microstructure}

 Until this point, we have often presumptively referred to $n=3$ particle aggregates in specific systems as "triangles".
 Our definition of clustering also currently conflates energetically very different structures, since the only characterizations are based on the number of particles.
 This is interesting to explore since there does appear to be a visual difference in microstructure.
 As discussed in Section ~\ref{subsec:passive}, the magnetic minimum is orthogonal and a purely active particle would not have a specific preferred alignment, aside from shape-anisotropy effects: in other words, there is no unique direct "triangle-inducing" parameter.
-To gain an understanding of the micro structural motifs, we investigate the mutual angles of neighboring particles in a cluster of size $n$ as shown in Figure ~\ref{fig:angles} for $\phi = 0.05$.
+To gain an understanding of the micro-structural motifs, we investigate the mutual angles of neighboring particles in a cluster of size $n$ as shown in Figure ~\ref{fig:angles} for $\phi = 0.05$.
 It should be noted that, although the magnetic quadrupolar interactions are symmetric along the long axis of the particle, the activity is polar: therefore, angles are shown from $0^\circ$ to $180^\circ$.
+A schematic defining this angle is shown in the Supplementary Information.